 Discovery & Development

 We aspire to be the premier, research-intensive biopharmaceutical company.
 We bring creative minds together to transform world-class science into life-changing medicines and vaccines.
+Because we are Inventing for Life.

 DRUG DEVELOPMENT - FROM MOLECULE TO DRUG